Moneybox stock

 Frequently asked questions

-- Is Moneybox still a private company?
+- Is Moneybox a public or private company?

 - What is Moneybox's valuation?

 - Moneybox's valuation has not been publicly disclosed.
+Private company valuations are typically set during funding rounds and are not always reported publicly.

 - Can I sell my Moneybox stock?